Independent Greeks: Members of Parliament

 The Independent Greeks most recently held three MPs in the 2015 (September)-2019 Hellenic Parliament:

 On 19 November 2015 Nikolaos Nikolopoulos was expelled from the Parliamentary Group of Independent Greeks.

 On 16 June 2018 Dimitrios Kammenos was expelled from the party, because he voted to topple the government in a recent no confidence vote tabled by Official Opposition party New Democracy.
-On 26 June Georgios Lazaridis left his party's parliamentary group and declared himself independent citing opposition to the Greece-Republic of Macedonia naming agreement signed on 17 June 2018, as the reason for leaving the party.
+On 26 June Georgios Lazaridis left his party's parliamentary group and declared himself independent citing opposition to the Greece-Republic of North Macedonia naming agreement signed on 17 June 2018, as the reason for leaving the party.

 On 14 January 2019 Elena Kountoura and Vasilion Kokkalis were expelled from the party due to their continuing support for Tsipras government after Independent Greeks left it over the Prespa agreement dispute.

 On 15 January 2019 Aristidis Fokas elected on the list of Union of Centrists joined Independent Greeks.